jonathan-d-zhang/blog/articles/md/build-a-blog.md

 In Docker, each command creates a "layer", which is cached.
 Docker only updates a layer if it's modified.
 If the `Cargo.toml` is not modified, then the dependencies couldn't have changed, so they don't need to be rebuilt.
 This reduces the compile time by almost a factor of 10.

-I still have the space issue to deal with, which I fixed with a multi-stage build.
+I still had the space issue to deal with, which I fixed with a multi-stage build.

 ```Dockerfile
 FROM rust:1.54 as build